Table of Contents

 This large, rustic Metaxourgeio space overflowing with diners offers outdoor sidewalk seating along with a range of tables on the other side of Keramikou Street.
 Inside Seychelles, the open kitchen hums while its chefs produce dishes cooked from the finest local ingredients and executed to remarkable precision.

 We shared several plates at Seychelles including elevated standards like homemade dolmades and a hearty rusk salad.
-However, a couple of dishes stood above the rest during our two meals.
+When we returned three years, the food was just as good as we remembered.

 The octopus, served over an imaginative pairing of black lentils and quinoa, may have been the best octo we’ve ever tasted with a crunchy charred exterior yielding to a tender, juicy center.
 Equally impressive, the tomato fritters were clouds of loveliness with sophisticated spicy flavors that never overwhelmed the powerfully sweet local tomatoes found only in Greece.